 Other than as set out in this Agreement, Producer shall not, and shall use its best endeavours to procure that none of its sub-contractors shall: (i) commercially exploit the Hull 2017 Brand; or (ii) do anything which creates an association of any kind between (a) Producer or any third party and (b) Hull 2017; or (iii) make any private commercial (or fundraising) use of its relationship to Hull 2017, and Producer acknowledges that it has no right to grant any rights to third parties to associate themselves, their goods or services with UK City of Culture.

-Producer shall not (i) do anything to knowingly damage Hull 2017’s relationship with 2017 rs; nor (ii) do anything that would bring Hull 2017 or UK City of Culture into disrepute.
+Producer shall not (i) do anything to knowingly damage Hull 2017’s relationship with 2017 Funders; nor (ii) do anything that would bring Hull 2017 or UK City of Culture into disrepute.

 2017 FUNDERS